mejuri-inc/flowcommerce_spree/README.md

  `db/migrate` folder.

 - Run `bundle exec rake db:migrate SCOPE=flowcommerce_spree
 ` from a terminal prompt.
-This will add a `flow_data` jsonb column to the Spree::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models' DB tables.
+This will add an `options` jsonb column to the Spree::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models' DB tables, if there is not yet such a column defined.

-- If the main application's Rails version is less than 4.2, add the JSON serializer for the `flow_data` column to the affected models' decorators (Spree
-                                                                                           ::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models):
+- If the main application's Rails version is less than 4.2, add the JSON serializer for the `options` column to the affected models' decorators (Spree::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models):

   `serialize :flow_data, ActiveRecord::Coders::JSON.new(symbolize_keys: true)`